Updated on January 5, 2023 by Sarina Tariq

 - Acrylic paint, or Fabric paint, or dye ( fiber reactive dyes)

 - A fabric medium if you want to dilute acrylic paint

 - Paper towels/ sponge

 - A large pinnable surface/ a large piece of cardboard

-Earlier Block printing used to be done only in colours like indigo, green, mustard yellow but nowadays it is done in all colours; You will need to buy fabric paint in the desired colours and ensure it is high quality and sets with heat and is washable after it is set.
+Earlier Block printing used to be done only in colors like indigo, green, and mustard yellow but nowadays, it is done in all colors; You will need to buy fabric paint in the desired colors and ensure it is high quality and sets with heat and is washable after it is set.

 How to make the block for printing on fabric

 Traditionally the wooden block is made by drawing the design on paper.
 This design is placed on a hardwood piece, and using nails; the design is marked on the surface.

 After removing the paper the unwanted areas are removed from the wooden surface leaving the design projecting out.
 Handblock printing is done by applying dye on the surface of the relief made so.
 You will need to make multiple blocks for printing in different colors.

 You can make the blocks with anything.
 Just look around and use things around you.
 A pair of dice, cardboard pieces cut into shapes, felt stencil pieces all lend itself to printing.